-Examples, descriptions, and/or artifacts are insufficient to effectively demonstrate that the candidate: Proficient (TARGET) 3 Basic level is achieved, plus: Distinguished (rare achievement) 4 Proficient level is achieved, plus: Dedicated Pro fessional Feature Examples performed in terms of the principle performed in terms of the principle Descriptions clearly communicate how the examples represent the candidate's performance/growth in the principle.
-Two of more artifacts per The descriptions evoke the meaning of the principle at an advanced level of understanding and practice in synthetic ways that integrate education theory or research example are used to clearly demonstrate performance/growth Three or more artifacts are provided per in terms of the principle example that are varied in how they communicate the candidate's experience performing in terms of the principle.
+Unsatisfactory 1 Basic 2 Proficient (TARGET) Distinguished (rare achievement) 4 Examples, descriptions, and/or artifacts are insufficient to effectively demonstrate that the candidate: Examples, descriptions and artifacts illustrate that the candidate: Basic level is achieved, plus: Proficient level is achieved. plus: Dedicated Prof fessional Feature Examples performed in terms of the principle performed in terms of the principle Descriptions clearly communicate how the examples represent the candidate's performance/growth in the principle.
+The descriptions evoke the meaning of the principle at an advanced level of understanding and practice in synthetic ways that integrate education theory or research Two of more artifacts per example are used to clearly demonstrate performance/growth in terms of the principle Three or more artifacts are provided per example that are varied in how they communicate the candidate's experience performing in terms of the principle.
 Leadership modeled practice or led professional learning activities or served in other leadership roles. modeled effective practice for teaching colleagues and led professional learning activities or served in other leadership roles Examples portray a disposition to value and work on taking leadership roles.
-The examples explicitly reference ethical standards for educational leadership (i.e. Idaho Code of Ethics for Educators, Council of Exceptional Children Code of Ethics, etc.) Advocacy has engaged in public advocacy for o the needs of students o strengthening the learning environment o enacting system change has engaged in public advocacy for o the needs of students o strengthening the learning environment o enacting system change (i.e. attendance at school board meetings, correspondence w. legislators, involvement with campaigns, protests) Examples portray a disposition to value and implement advocacy efforts The examples illustrate significant continuous involvement in advocacy movements and/or organizations for the sake of students and learning.
+The examples explicitly reference ethical standards for educational leadership (i.e. Idaho Code of Ethics for Educators, Council of Exceptional Children Code of Ethics, etc.) Advocacy has engaged in public advocacy for o the needs of students o strengthening the learning environment o enacting system change has engaged in public advocacy for o the needs of students o strengthening the learning environment o enacting system change (i.e. attendance at school board meetings, Examples portray a disposition to value and implement advocacy efforts The examples illustrate significant continuous involvement in advocacy movements and/or organizations for the sake of students and learning.